 “We are made by the atoms and the stars… our matter and our form are determined by the cosmos of which we are a part.”

 By Maria Popova

-Carl Sagan was a tireless champion of reason, a shamanic storyteller who conveyed the whimsy of science, and frequently traversed the metaphysical in his great wisdom on such larger-than-science questions as the essence of spirituality and the meaning of life.
+Carl Sagan (November 9, 1934–December 20, 1996) was a tireless champion of reason, a shamanic storyteller who conveyed the whimsy of science, and frequently traversed the metaphysical in his great wisdom on such larger-than-science questions as the essence of spirituality and the meaning of life.
 At his finest, Sagan married the two — the enchantment of metaphysical mystery and the rigor of reason — to ignite the transcendent experience of curiosity quenched that is science.

-In this sublime short excerpt from his recently remastered Cosmos series, Sagan does just that as he explains the life and death of stars:
+In this sublime short excerpt from his recently remastered Cosmos series, Sagan does just that as he explains how stars are born, live, die, and give us life: